-We consistently engage with stakeholders a selection of their feedback is outlined below.
+We consistently engage with stakeholders.
+A selection of their feedback is outlined below.

-Stakeholder persona Feedback theme Feedback theme What are we doing Price ving DUoS DNOs (3-(3) and NESO (3-(3)) Standardisation Standardisation across flexibility markets.
-We are procuring standardised ENA products, implemented the new PQQ and contract. ed by Domestic Customers 山兄 Cost Domestic customers want to minimise costs overall.
-We are balancing the use of all our tools to minimise,costs.
+Stakeholder persona Feedback theme Feedback theme What are we doing rice g DUoS DNOs (3-(3) and NESO (3-(3)) Standardisation Standardisation across flexibility markets.
+We are procuring standardised ENA products, implemented the new PQQ and contract.
+Influenced by Price Signals or paying DUoS Domestic へて customers 口兄 Cost Domestic customers want to minimise costs overall.
+We are balancing the use of all our tools to minimise, costs.
 We are also ensuring when we invest in our network it is used to its maximum capacity.
-Influenc Signals Developers ; Market certainty Developers are looking for certainty are market costs and requirements.
+Influenc Developers ; Market certainty Developers are looking for certainty on market costs and requirements.
 We are focusing suggested improvements and reforms where they will have most impact for as minimal change as possible.
-Developers Speed Developers of Generation and battery assets want to connect to the network as quickly as possible.
+Developers Speed Developers of generation and battery assets want to connect to the network as quickly as possible.
 Queue Management has been reformed to release capacity from stalled projects.
-Changes in how battery projects are assessed Connecting to the network Domestic customers Housing Developers Speed Domestic customers want low housing cost and housing developers want to provide new housing quickly which requires electricity connections.
+Changes in how battery projects are assessed Connecting to the Domestic customers Housing Developers Speed Domestic customers want low housing cost and housing developers want to provide new housing quickly which requires electricity connections.
 We have developed ramping products that allow housing developers to add to their connection size as housing schemes increase over several years.
 Connect NESO 99 Standardisation Improved coordination to ensure capacity is released through all voltage levels.
 Changing how Transmission and Distribution networks coordinate connections.
-Domestic Customers 口兄 Cost Domestic customers want to flexibility solutions to reduce their bills.
-Some domestic customers want to participate in flexibility markets.
-We are working with potential FSP such as suppliers and behind the meter aggregators to enable domestic flexibility to participate.
-We have reduced minimum volume of participation to 10kW per CMZ.
+Domestic Customers 口兄 Cost Domestic customers want to reduce their bills.
+Some domestic customers want to participate in flexibility markets to achieve this.
+We are working with potential FSPs such as suppliers and behind the meter aggregators to enable domestic flexibility to participate.
+We have reduced minimum volume of participation to 10kW per CMZ to allow areas with lower uptake of flexibility to still participate.
 Vulnerable ACA customers Inclusivity Vulnerable customers need our DSO transition to consider their needs at every stage They also want support for installing energy efficiency measures and information about community energy initiatives.
-We are developing our energy efficiency initiative, our LEON project includes community energy schemes and our development of the Home Flex Code of Conduct ensures that best practice are understood.
+We are developing our energy efficiency initiative, our LEON project includes community energy schemes and our development of the Home Flex Code of Conduct ensures that best practice is understood.
 Wider market (4) Liquidity Stakeholders advocated for flexibility encompassing different voltage levels, managing both capacity and power consumption.
-We are developing LV products through trials and innovation projects. ity S Data Stakeholders asked for better links between data sets.
+We are developing LV products through trials and innovation projects. ة از Data Stakeholders asked for better links between data sets.
 We have published our Data Roadmap setting out our plans to improve data access for stakeholders.
-Flexibility Services , VIII Systems FSPs would like an easy procurement and dispatch process that can be automated and manual.
-We are actively dispatching services via API in Flexibility Power.
+Flexibility Services Tanibility sources Systems FSPs would like an easy procurement and dispatch process that can be automated and manual.
+We are actively dispatching services via API in Flexible Power.
 We have issued an ITT for a new Flexibility Services procurement platform that includes API requirements.
-E S Flexibility Services providers (FSPs) Forecasting FSPs requested longer-term forecasts for flexibility needs and associated revenue opportunities.
+E S Flexibility services providers (FSPs) Forecasting FSPs requested longer-term forecasts for flexibility needs and associated revenue opportunities.
 Our DNOA outlines our decision making process.
 The DNOA outcomes report will list out decision making at a specific site with the first of these being published in March 2023.